austinpowe/Bargello_Designer/README.md

 # Bargello_Designer
- A more user-forward version of Bargellinator
+ A more user-forward version of Bargellinator by Austin Powe.